spectrocloud/librarium/packages/docs/content/06-integrations/metallb.md

 ## Components

-* MetalLB controller
+* MetalLB controller.
-* Speaker (runs on all nodes, deployed as DaemonSet)
+* Speaker (runs on all nodes, deployed as DaemonSet).

 ## References